Linux Instructional Lab

 Advanced Computing Lab

 This lab supports teaching and research in cyber security, computer networks, and wireless sensor networks.
-The lab is equipped with 30 powerful workstations, running Windows and Linux, along with routers, switches, sensors, and other hardware and software needed to experiment with networked computers and cyber threats.
+The lab is equipped with high-end workstations, running Windows and Linux, along with a server, routers, switches, sensors, and other hardware and software needed to counter cyber threats.

 The Department of Computer Sciences runs several multi-user Linux servers.
 These are primarily used for teaching and are available remotely to computer science students with a laptop and Internet connection twenty-four hours a day.